 Beard dandruff occurs when the skin under your facial hair is left malnourished and starved of moisture.
 So while your beard shines in its full glory, the skin underneath may be dry, oily and flaky.
 Thankfully, there are a few things that you can do to handle such a hairy (get it?) situation.
 So don’t worry, we’ve got you covered, and we’ll lay out everything in this article, including what beard dandruff is, what causes it, how you can get rid of it, and more.

 Dandruff is a common skin condition that more than 50% of the world experiences at some point in their lives.
 Not just an affliction of the scalp, dandruff flakes can occur anywhere with a hair follicle, including facial hair and even your eyebrows.

-Many different underlying conditions can trigger the irritation that leads to dandruff.
-Conditions like seborrheic dermatitis or eczema can be the root culprits of flaking, as can many other conditions.
-Other factors thought to play a role in making people susceptible to dandruff include pollution exposure, humidity levels, stress, genetics, and diet.
-Read on below to find out what causes beard dandruff and how you can get rid of it.
+Many different underlying conditions can trigger the irritation that leads to dandruff and flaky skin.
+Conditions like seborrheic dermatitis or eczema can be the root culprits of flaking and dryness, as can many other conditions.
+Other factors thought to play a role in making people susceptible to dandruff include pollution exposure, humidity levels, cold weather, fungal infections, sebum buildup, stress, genetics, and diet.
+Read on below to find out what the causes of beard dandruff are and how you can get rid of it.